About the 2018 competition

-- One winner will be selected from each age category resulting in three winning poster designs in 2018.
+- One winner will be selected from each age category resulting in 3 official posters for 2018.

-- An additional 14 regional winners will be selected.
+- An additional 14 regional winners will be selected to take part in the prize-giving and final exhibition.

 We are delighted to announce that Ursula Kam-Ling Cheng is the 2018 Schools Poster Competition champion artist.
 Find out more here.